cdapio/cdap/cdap-docs/admin-manual/source/index.rst

   configuring CDAP.** Many people may find this sufficient; if your case isn't covered, the :ref:`install` guide has additional details.

-.. |installation-configuration| replace:: **Installation and Configuration:**
+.. |installation-install| replace:: **Installation:**
-.. _installation-configuration: installation/installation.html
+.. _installation-install: installation/installation.html

-- |installation-configuration|_ Covers **installing and configuring CDAP:** the system, network, and software requirements; packaging options; and the instructions for installation and verification of the CDAP components so they work with your existing Hadoop cluster.
+- |installation-install|_ Covers **installing CDAP:** the system, network, and software requirements; packaging options; and the instructions for installation of the CDAP components so they will work with your existing Hadoop cluster.

+.. |configuration| replace:: **Configuration:**
+.. _configuration: installation/configuration.html

+- |configuration|_ Covers **configuring CDAP:** once CDAP :ref:`is installed <install>`, covers the instructions for configuring and verification of the CDAP components.

 .. |security| replace:: **Security:**
 .. _security: installation/security.html

 - |security|_ CDAP supports **securing clusters using perimeter security.** This section describes enabling security, configuring authentication and testing security.

-.. |monitoring| replace:: **Monitoring:**
-.. _monitoring: installation/monitoring.html

-- |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
-  This section provides links to the relevant APIs for accessing these logs and metrics.

 .. |appendices| replace:: **Appendices:**